-Our baby solids chart does not include what food you should avoid feeding your baby.
+Our baby solid food chart does not include what foods you should avoid feeding your baby.
 While it’s an exciting time for your baby’s development here’s a list of foods that you should avoid in the first 12 months:

 Honey: Honey should be avoided until your baby is at least 1 year’s old.
 Honey can harbor Clostridium botulinum, a very dangerous bacteria that may cause a very serious condition called infant botulism.

 Sugar: Too much sugar can be very bad for your baby.
 It can rot their teeth and make them put on too much weight.